Tecktron/timeservice/README.md

 # TimeService

-TimeService is a simple service that gives time in a requested time zone or in UTC.
-The time is represented as an ISO-8601 string.
-This service also includes the list of available time zones optionally filtered by UTC offset or area.
+TimeService is a simple service that gives time in UTC, or a requested time zone, represented as an ISO-8601 string.
+This service also includes the list of available time zones optionally filtered by the UTC offset or an area.

 ## Requirements
  - Python 3.8+ or Docker